 According to its plaque, the piece is called “Solomon: Self-Portrait of John Neely Bryan (hypothetical), 1877” and it is made of “steel and beaks” — an assertion Bradley denies, saying it “appears to not be carved but maybe a model with a real jacket painted to look like a statue.”
 Also dubious are the plaque’s claims that the piece is a gift to the City of Dallas from the late philanthropist Margaret McDermott, for whom one of Dallas’ Santiago Calatrava-designed bridges was named.

 Still, most surprising are the details implied in the (anonymous) artist statement portion of the inscription: “Confined in his last days to an insane asylum in Austin, no one knows what fnal (sic) confusions the founding father of Dallas confronted before his death Did the lines between selfhood and otherhood blur completely?
 Did fesh (sic) confate with metal, the eternal with the temporal, the mammal with the cephalopod?
-Is the city he began a city in fact or a shared delusion?”
+Is the city he began a city in fact or in shared delusion?”

 Born and raised in Tennessee, Bryan was indeed many things throughout his life.
 He was a lawyer and a fur trader, the latter of which brought him to Dallas, where he was the first person to set up permanent residence along the Trinity River.
 In the city’s infancy, he served as a merchant, a ferry operator and the town’s postmaster, with his home even serving as Dallas’ first courthouse.
 Later in life he would leave Dallas a few times for years at a time — once to search for gold in California and off to Native American territory in Oklahoma a few years later while ducking the heat after he shot a man who had insulted his wife– but he always returned to the city he conceived, serving it in various civic and ceremonial capacities until 1877, when mental struggles found him committed to — just as the statue suggests — the Texas State Lunatic Asylum, where he spent his final months before passing.